 Less serious side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about mycophenolate mofetil (CellCept)?

-This medication can cause harm to an unborn baby, especially if used during the first trimester of pregnancy.
-Do not use mycophenolate mofetil without telling your doctor if you are pregnant or if you plan to become pregnant during treatment.
+Mycophenolate mofetil can harm an unborn baby or cause birth defects, especially if used during the first trimester of pregnancy.
+Do not use if you are pregnant.

 If you are a woman of child-bearing potential, you will be required to use two forms of birth control to prevent pregnancy before and during your treatment with mycophenolate mofetil, and for at least 6 weeks after your treatment ends.
 You will also need to have a negative pregnancy test within 1 week before you start using this medication.

 Tell your doctor right away if you become pregnant while using mycophenolate mofetil.